-If girls are to reach their potential they must be able to live free from discrimination and have equal economic opportunities.
+If girls are to reach their potential they must be able to live free from violence, discrimination and be equally valued.
 At present, no country has achieved gender equality – that must change.

-Gender-based violence is another barrier that faces girls.
+Gender-based violence also holds girls back.
 It is estimated that 120 million girls globally have experienced sexual violence.
 It undermines girls’ self-esteem, their ability to complete school and their freedom of movement.
 It also places them at an increased risk of contracting sexually transmitted diseases.

 At present, no country has achieved gender equality